Archive-42/march2022-archive/_PAGES/pages/install.md

 ---
 title: Install
 excerpt: >-
   Web-Dev-Hubis a Unibit theme created for project documentations.
 You can use it for your project.
 seo:
   title: Install
   description: This is the Install page
   extra:
-        - name: 'og:type'
+    - name: "og:type"
       value: website
       keyName: property
-        - name: 'og:title'
+    - name: "og:title"
       value: Install
       keyName: property
-        - name: 'og:description'
+    - name: "og:description"
       value: This is the Install page
       keyName: property
-        - name: 'twitter:card'
+    - name: "twitter:card"
       value: summary
-        - name: 'twitter:title'
+    - name: "twitter:title"
       value: Install
-        - name: 'twitter:description'
+    - name: "twitter:description"
       value: This is the Install page
 template: docs
 ---